-Girona is well-known for its medieval history because it is one of the many medieval towns and cities in Costa Brava.
-But it also has a rich Roman past.
-The Força Vella Fortress was built by the Romans in the first century BC.
-It remained unchanged until the year 1.000, and today you can still see parts of the walled fortress.
+Girona is famous due to its medieval history being one of the numerous medieval cities in Costa Brava.
+But Girona has a rich Roman past too.
+The Força Vella Fortress placed in the city has been built by the Romans in the first century BC.
+Besides, this construction remained unchanged until the year 1.000, and a visit there will help you see parts of the old fortress.

-The other fortified part is the Medieval Quarter, which was an extension of the Roman walls in the 14th and 15th centuries.
+The other fortified part of Girona is the Medieval Quarter.
+This part was an extension of the Roman walls during the 14th and 15th centuries.
 With newer ramparts, you can see sections of them as you wander along the city’s walled walkways.

-At the heart of the Força Vella is Girona´s Cathedral.
-Built between the 11th and 18th centuries, this place is unique because you can see a variety of different artistic styles.
-From the Romanesque tower and cloister to the baroque façade, the cathedral is a worthy visit to journey through the ages.
+Right in the heart of the Força Vella you will find Girona’s Cathedral.
+It has been built between the 11th and 18th centuries and this cathedral is different because here you can see many different artistic styles.
+Starting with the Romanesque tower and ending with its baroque façade, The Cathedral from Girona is a pass through the ages.

-Some staircases will lead you to the highest part of the city where you can enjoy the old city panoramas.
-Over time the city extended towards the river and a stroll across the water will transport you to the contemporary side of the city.
+Don´t be surprised if you find some staircases that will get you to the highest part of the city to enjoy the old city panoramas.
+For centuries, the city of Girona has extended heading the river, so a walk here across the water will get you to the contemporary side of this marvelous city.